plaidpowered/blurp-wp/readme.md

 This plugin is WebP aware!
 The server-side script checks to see if a .webp file exists for the original image, and if the browser is compatible, the front-end script will upgrade the original image to the webp version.
-This methodology utilized is cache and CDN friendly!
+This methodology is cache and CDN friendly!

-If you use a plugin like WebP Express to generate webp images, simply set it up to generate the files, but not actually filter the content, page HTML, or rewrite the page urls.